-Ultimately, I left Bogota undecided about Bogota’s safety.
-In a group, I think it’s safe enough.
-By myself, I still have hesitations for solo female travel in Bogota.
+Ultimately, I left undecided about Bogota’s safety.
+In a group, I think it’s safe enough, but I still have hesitations for solo female travel in Bogota.

 I won’t stop you from planning your own trip to Bogota, but I will urge you to think about whether or not you’ll be comfortable during your time there.
 Leave your valuables at home, pick a safe hotel, stash your cash in your underwear, and get a travel insurance quote from RoamRight.

 When I return to Bogota (and I’m positive I will), I’ll invite a friend.
 We’ll have a great time together, keep an eye out on each other, and enjoy the positives of the city rather than the negatives.

 Share your story in the comments!

 Have you ever traveled anywhere you’ve felt unsafe?
 Tell me where you were, what happened, and how you resolved the situation.

 - What is it Really Like to Travel Solo (if you’re Married): Traveling solo and traveling in a couple are two very different things for me.

 - Places I Am Afraid of Visiting: These places make me hesitate way more than Bogota.
 Do you think I’m overreacting or safely trusting my gut?